arickert/thedigradio/_posts/2021-09-10-war-on-terror-w-spencer-ackerman-part-1.md

 post_id: 2019
 categories:
 - Afghanistan
-- George W. Bush
 - Imperialism and Foreign Policy
 - Iraq War
+tags:
-- Podcast
+- George W. Bush
 ---

 Episode one of The Dig's three-part War on Terror series the with Spencer Ackerman: 9/11, bipartisan war fever, and George W. Bush.